cwcrystal8/datacommons-docsite/api/rest/v1/properties.md

 ### Example 2: Get properties that have the queried entity as a value

-Find all properties that have carbon dioxide (dcid: `CarbonDioxide`) as a value.
+Find all properties that have carbon dioxide (DCID: `CarbonDioxide`) as a value.

 Request:
 {: .example-box-title}